One of the priority areas of the state statistics of Belarus is currently the development of the national system of

 The national system of statistical classifications is based on the nationwide classifications of the Republic of Belarus which are developed for the general types of technical, economic and social information.
 The system of state statistics employs nationwide classifications of economic activities, products, ownership types, administrative territorial units, government authorities, legal organisational forms, units of measure, and other.

-A specific feature of the nationwide classifications of the Republic of Belarus is that they are applied practically in all spheres of the national economy management, including forecasting and monitoring of the socioeconomic development, state statistical activities, tax regulation, standardization and certification of products and services, banking, etc. That is why the use of nationwide classifications not only ensures systematization and grouping of economic statistical information, but also enables the data to be comparable at the national and international levels and contributes to the establishment of common information space of the government authorities of the country.
+A specific feature of the nationwide classifications of the Republic of Belarus is that they are applied practically in all spheres of the national economy management, at creating state information systems and state information resources, and also at interdepartmental cooperation.
+Thus, the use of nationwide classifications not only ensures systematization and grouping of economic statistical information, but also enables the data to be comparable at the national, interstate and international levels and contributes to the establishment of common information space of the government authorities of the country.

 On the basis of harmonization with corresponding international classifications a nationwide classification of economic activities and a nationwide classification of products by activity applied both in statistical and economic practice have been developed.
 In external trade statistics, a uniform Commodity Nomenclature of External Economic Activities of the Eurasian Economic Union based on the Harmonised Commodity Description and Coding System is used.

 There are a number of international classifications which are used in statistics directly, without the development of national analogues.
 These are the Classification of the Functions of Government, Classification of Individual Consumption According to Purpose, International Standard Classification of Education, International Statistical Classification of Diseases and Related Health Problems and other.

-Moreover, for coding units of measure, countries of the world and currencies the state statistical bodies use relevant nationwide classifications which are also compatible with the international standards.
+Moreover, for coding units of measure, countries of the world and currencies the state statistical bodies use relevant nationwide classifications compatible with the international standards.